4 Ways to Get Over Your Fear of Cold Calls

 One problem that both Millennials and Boomers frequently share is the need to widen their network.
 Millennials, being young in their careers, generally don't have much of a network, and Boomers may have too narrow a network – for instance one deep in one industry but not wide across industries.
 When in a job hunt, a network can make the difference between just being a nameless resume in a pile and having a shorter, more successful job search with real people personally invested in and pulling for your success.
 Here are some tips to consider when preparing your own networking plan.
+Everyone seems to accept the value of networking, but most tend to approach it in a very traditional meeting manner.
+They attend mixers, networking events at local meeting halls, or events that attract mostly job seekers rather than hiring managers.
+They spend time, money and energy in shallow networking, missing the real value of developing a personal relationship – one that puts you in direct contact with people of influence who can add something - anything – to enrich your job search.

 The best way to do this type of deeper networking is from your desk, computer and phone not by standing in a meeting hall.
 As the career center of a prestigious university told one young person I know – find the people who have the jobs you might want 10-15 years from now and start talking to those people.